6mile/tvpo/README.md

 Why would you choose specific targets?
 Well, imagine if you were a nation state actor that wanted to increase its capability and maturity in artificial intelligence.
 You might target a leading AI producer like Google.
 In this case, when threat modelling the whole company is in scope because ultimately the end goal is to gain access to a piece of intellectual property..

-That same nation state actor might target a specific application, like Solarwinds, because of of who its customers are.
-In which case you don't care about the company, but instead your target is a specific application.
+That same nation state actor might target a specific application, like Solarwinds, because of who its customers are.
+In this case attackers don't care about the company really, but instead are focused on the application.
+If the attackers compromised a different product at the company their objective still hasn't been met.
+It's Solarwinds they needed to exploit because of its unique value to attackers.

 Each type of target is different and has its own unique supply chain.
 An open-source repository has less moving pieces than a web application hosted in the cloud does.
 An individual software engineer doesn't provide much value themselves, but they act as an avenue to other resources that are the real target.
-Understanding this and how it affects h
+An open-source project is really just a git repository, so if its the primary target it will probably not have runtime or cloud components in its unique software supply chain.
+However, almost every software supply chain will require software engineers to develop them, so understand how this affects your threat model and attack priorities.
+Said a different way, software engineers are almost always in attack scope, so keep this in mind when using the TVBP methodology.

 Let's now talk about **why** you might choose a target...